 SaaS testing tools are incorporated with automation testing tools in order to increase the efficiency of quality assurance, unit testing, functional testing, and performance testing of application interfaces.

 These tools may also include the adherence to meet the industry standards, agreements provided to the client which states the level of service that they will provide.
-Different tools provide you with different feature and will serve differently.
+Different tools provide you with different features and will serve differently.
 So you have to choose a tool according to your needs and requirements.

 Some tools have a really good interface while some are easier to use.
 Some provide you the option to edit your test cases at every step so that you can make changes frequently instead of changing a mistake after finishing the whole process.
 Some tools also provide a good quality summary of the result which can be very helpful in the project.